If the first Week 1 question is what True Men Rising means, the second is what keeps a man from rising at all.

 What walking in the light actually looks like

-Walking in the light doesn't mean broadcasting your story to everybody.
-It doesn't mean turning confession into drama.
-It doesn't mean one conversation fixes every pattern overnight.
+Walking in the light doesn't mean broadcasting your story to everybody or turning confession into drama.
+One conversation won't fix every pattern overnight.

 James says to confess your sins to one another and pray for one another.
-That isn't humiliation.
-That's one of God’s ordinary ways of bringing healing into a man’s life.
+This is one of God’s ordinary ways of bringing healing into a man’s life.

 Walking in the light is where freedom starts becoming real.